fabio-cabeccia/ros_aco_path_planner/README.md

 **Currently known problems:**
 * If using slam and non static map, all the cell inside the costmap will not have a value other than 0 (free space).
-That is incorrect.